 Although the use of goggles is increasingly prevalent in basketball, it is still quite rare in the world of professional soccer.
 However, in 1999, Edgar Davids, a popular player on the world-renowned Dutch clubs Ajax and Juventus, began wearing goggles following an operation on his right eye for glaucoma.
 At the time, Davids was required to receive permission from the International Federation of Association Football for both the eyewear and use of eyewash that contained banned substances under international doping guidelines.

 Lacrosse — Goggles (2005)

-Based on recommendations by the American Academy of Ophthalmology and the American Academy of Pediatrics, US Lacrosse — the national governing body of the sport —began recommending the use of protective eyewear in 2004.
+Based on recommendations by the American Academy of Ophthalmology and the American Academy of Paediatrics, US Lacrosse — the national governing body of the sport —began recommending the use of protective eyewear in 2004.
 A year later, the organization started mandating the use of eyewear — but not helmets or facemasks — at all levels of the women’s game.
 For the men’s game, helmets and facemasks — but not eyewear — are required.

 Field Hockey — Goggles (2011)

 In April 2011, the National Federation of State High School Associations began requiring protective eyewear — either the polycarbonate lens or wire frame style — for all field hockey players.
 The International Hockey Federation and USA Field Hockey, however, do not have such a mandate and strictly prohibit the use of wire- or cage-type goggles.